-Having unique guinea pig cages is definitely achievable, even if your just using a store bought cage.
+Having unique guinea pig cages is definitely achievable, even if you’re just using a store-bought cage.
 Guinea pig cages and hutches are essential for housing your pets in order to keep them safe from predators and other hazards.
 This doesn’t mean they have to be boring though!
 Turn your guinea pig cage from drab to fab with our ultimate cage guide.

 Guinea Pig Cage Basics